Quantized Hall conductance in 3D topological nodal-line semimetals without chiral symmetry

+if $C_\bot>C_zM_\bot/M_z$.
+This energy window of the surface states is material-dependent.
 In this region, the surface spectrum at a given Fermi energy can form a complete Fermi circle, which means that electrons can undergo a complete cyclotron motion in a perpendicular magnetic field to form Landau levels.
+It should be emphasized here that the energy cutoff in Eq.~\eqref{surfacerange} or \eqref{surfacerange-2} is enforced by the momentum-dependent winding number of Eq.~\eqref{windingnumber}.
+Thus, the energy cutoff is a direct manifestation of the two-fold hierarchy of topological protection.